jtcass01/VDS2_0/README.md

 Language: Java and C

-Please see UpdateLog.txt in the log folder.
+Please see UpdateLog.txt in the log folder to read about what we are working hard on right now!